C3n7ral051nt4g3ncy/about_me/README.md

 # About C3n7ral051nt4g3ncy, aka OSINT Tactical
-A fun python script to gain intelligence
+A fun python script to gain intelligence on me, with a nice surprise.

 <br>